id774/sinatra-bootstrap/README.md

 You'll also want to open a new terminal window to the same directory and run `compass watch` to watch the Sass files for changes.

+Or:

+    foreman start

+This command runs Foreman Procfile-based applications.
+See manual of foreman.

 ## Helper Rake Tasks

 There are a few helper Rake tasks that will help you to clear and compile your Sass stylesheets as well as a few other helpful tasks.
 There is also a generate task, so you can generate a new project at a defined location based on the bootstrap.